If you are looking for the highest quality asphalt shingles, the choice typically comes down to: GAF Timberline vs.

-What should you do if after careful research and deliberation you still cannot decide which shingle to install?
+What should you do if after careful research and deliberation you still cannot decide which shingles to install?

 In this case, the decision should come down to choosing between roofers bidding for the job.
 After all, the quality of installation will actually determine how long your new shingles will last.